-IBA Inspection Engineer, Ed Sutton, is trained and authorized by the FCC to conduct inspections.
+An IBA Inspection Engineer, trained and authorized by the FCC, conducts inspections.
 These inspections are typically based upon the applicable FCC Broadcast Station Self-Inspection Checklist.

 Stations will be notified of any violations and given a reasonable period of time to correct violations.
 A re-inspection may be conducted if necessary.

-When the facility is found in compliance, a Certificate of Compliance will be issued to the station and to the Kansas City FCC Field Office.
+When the facility is found in compliance, a Certificate of Compliance will be issued to the station and to the FCC Field Office.

 This IBA subsidized program is a unique partnership between the State Associations and FCC with the intent of helping keep stations fine free.

 For questions about the IBA ABIP program contact the IBA office at 515-224-7237.